imatpot/simple-qr/README.md

 # random-string-qr
-I was just messing around with the packages [qrcode.vue](https://www.npmjs.com/package/qrcode.vue) and [randomstring](https://www.npmjs.com/package/randomstring) and built this little... thing.
+I was just messing around with the packages [qrcode.vue](https://www.npmjs.com/package/qrcode.vue) and built this little thing.

 ## Project setup
 ```